gbtami/pychess-variants/static/docs/Makruk-Guide.md

 ## What is Makruk?

-*Makruk*, or Thai Chess is a classic board game native to Thailand and is closely descended from Chatturanga, the same ancestor as Chess.
+*Makruk*, or Thai Chess, is a classic board game native to Thailand and is closely descended from Chaturanga, the same ancestor as Chess.
 The game is played in Thailand and Cambodia, where it is known as *Ouk Chatrang* (with slightly different rules).
 Markuk offers a taste of ancient Chess in the original form before the introduction of modern rules quickened the pace.
 The game is plenty of fun in its  own right, with its own balance/dynamics.
 The slightly slower pace can provide a good way to cultivate patience, and to hone strategic thinking.

 Kramnik has tried his hand at Makruk, and had this insight to offer, "Makruk Thai is more strategic than International Chess.
 You have to plan your operations with total care since Makruk Thai can be compared to an anticipated endgame of International Chess."